CARE: Contrastive Alignment for ADL Recognition from Event-Triggered Sensor Streams: Experiments

 \subsection{Datasets and Experimental Protocol}

-\textbf{Datasets.} We evaluate on three CASAS datasets—\textit{Milan}, \textit{Cairo}, and \textit{Kyoto7}—collected in realistic smart-home testbeds with bedrooms, bathrooms, kitchens, living rooms, and dining rooms instrumented by ambient sensors (motion, temperature, door), following Cook \emph{et al.}~\cite{cook2009assessing}. \textit{Milan} contains 35 sensors, 15 activity categories, and 4{,}060 recorded activities; \textit{Cairo} has 34 sensors, 13 categories, and 842 activities; \textit{Kyoto7} includes 71 sensors, 13 categories, and 634 activities.
-For comparability, we group the original labels into 11 ADLs, consistent with~\cite{cook2010learning}.
+\textbf{Datasets.} We evaluate on three CASAS datasets—\textit{Milan}, \textit{Cairo}, and \textit{Kyoto7}—collected in realistic smart-home testbeds with bedrooms, bathrooms, kitchens, living rooms, and dining rooms instrumented by ambient sensors (motion, temperature, door), following Cook \emph{et al.}~\cite{cook2012casas}. \textit{Milan} contains 35 sensors, 15 activity categories, and 4{,}060 recorded activities; \textit{Cairo} has 34 sensors, 13 categories, and 842 activities; \textit{Kyoto7} includes 71 sensors, 13 categories, and 634 activities.
+For comparability, we group the original labels into {10 ADLs with an additional null (“Other”) class, following the standard protocol in prior work (e.g.,~\cite{liciotti2020sequential,TDOST,gochoo2018unobtrusive,mohmed2020employing,s24123944}).}

-\textbf{Data splits.} We adopt a stratified 70/30 train/test split by activity class.
-On the 70\% training portion, we run 5-fold cross-validation for hyperparameter tuning, then retrain on the full training split and evaluate on the held-out test split.
+\textbf{Data splits.} We adopt stratified 70/30 train/test split by activity class.
+On training portion, we run 5-fold cross-validation for hyperparameter tuning, then retrain on the full training split and evaluate on the held-out test split.
 Each experiment is repeated with 5 random seeds; we report mean~$\pm$~std.

 \textbf{Batching and training.} Batch size is 64; training runs up to 60 epochs with early stopping on validation F1.
 No random window sampling is used.
+We use a learning rate of 0.001, weight decay of 0.001, and no learning-rate scheduling.
+The temperature of the supervised contrastive loss is set to 0.05.